 Cascade Effect: For every million dollars won, 21.5 new jobs are created

 So, it’s no surprise Area Development Magazine, a planning resource for the life sciences industry, recognized Pennington Biomedical’s role distinguishing Baton Rouge as one of eight up-and-coming areas for the life sciences industry sector in 2017.

-Pennington Biomedical’s research combines the expertise of nearly 60 faculty and more than 20 postdoctoral fellows with 13 highly specialized service facilities and a network of 40 laboratories supported by lab technicians, nurses, dietitians and support personnel.
-On average, every researcher generates five jobs.
+Pennington Biomedical’s research combines the expertise of nearly 65 faculty entrepreneur researchers and more than 20 postdoctoral fellows with 13 highly specialized service facilities and a network of 40 laboratories supported by lab technicians, nurses, dietitians and support personnel.
+On average, every faculty researcher generates five jobs.
 To support the science, Pennington Biomedical employs 450 Louisianans.

-Since the Center’s founding 30 years ago, Pennington Biomedical faculty members have attracted more than $826 million in federal, sponsored projects and philanthropic support.
-Because of the Center’s reputation and its groundbreaking studies, the faculty have secured competitive National Institutes of Health funding at a rate 55% higher than any other research center in the country.
+Since the center’s founding, Pennington Biomedical faculty/researcher entrepreneurs have leveraged the state contribution of $273 million to compete for and win more than $870 million in federal, sponsored projects and philanthropic support.
+Our National Institutes of Health funding rate is 55% higher than any other research center in the country.

 This infusion of dollars has created new jobs and an intellectual infrastructure that has the potential to expand Louisiana and LSU’s reach in bioscience, the industry that will drive the future of technology and the U.S. economy.

 While Pennington’s faculty and business development team have been successful in acquiring funding, philanthropic investment in proof-of-concept projects accelerate Pennington Biomedical’s scientific and economic progress.